Frequently Asked Questions

 - Can I switch from the 17 week to the 24 week bridge course, and vice versa?

+If there is both a 17-week and 24-week course being offered for your Bridge semester, students can swap within the timeframe to do so.
 Same semester swap details can be found on the How to Defer or Withdraw page.

 - Can I make a change to my Bridge application?